ReedRawlings/spendless/SpendLess/PRIVACY_POLICY.md

 ### Data Linked to You
 - Email Address (if provided for mailing list)
-- Purchase History (via RevenueCat)
+- Purchase History (via Apple App Store)

 ### Data Not Linked to You
 - Usage Data